Deer Hunt

 A fair deal

 In order to equalize the players pairs, both doubles [6:6] are taken from the deck during the deal.
 The remaining 30 tiles are shuffled and are divided into two piles of 15 each.
 A double [6:6] is then added to both piles.
 Both piles are separately shuffled.
 One pair takes tiles from one pile, and another from the other.
 Thus, each pair receives a double [6:6].
-Sometimes the same manipulations are done with tiles [6:5], [6:4] and [4:4] - to make sure that all four tiles are present in both pairs.
+Sometimes the same procedure applies to [6:5], [6:4] and [4:4], ensuring that all four tiles are present in both pairs.

-This is the only option that is mentioned on all resources.
-The following variants are mentioned in only one place.
+This is the only variant consistently mentioned in all sources.
+The following variants are reported only in single sources.

 The deer escaped

-If all the tiles in the trick have red spots, then this trick does not go to anyone - “the deer escaped”.
+If all the tiles in the trick have red pips, then this trick does not go to anyone - “the deer escaped”.

 Tien Gow style